New monography on the molluscan fauna in boulders of Kerteminde Marl (Selandian, Early Paleocene) in a gravel-pit at Gundstrup (Funen, Denmark)

-The Catalogue of the gastropods from the Baunekule facies (nose-limestone) is now available
+The Catalogue of the gastropods from the Baunekule facies (nose-limestone)

 Lauridsen, B.W. & Schnetler, K.I.
 2014.
 A catalogue of Danian gastropods from Baunekule facies. – Geological Survey of Denmark and Greenland Bulletin 32, 117 pp.